African Career Accelerator Awards

 CAN Fellows must have citizenship or have permanent residency status of one of the 55 African nations, as defined by the African Union.
-Applicants also had a PhD and no more than six years’ postdoctoral research experience.
+Applicants must also have a PhD and no more than six years’ postdoctoral research experience.

-The fellowships were designed to accelerate careers that had already shown great potential both scientifically and in leadership.
+The fellowships are designed to accelerate careers that have already shown great potential both scientifically and in leadership.
 These awards have identified individuals who will go on to make significant contributions to research as well as science and knowledge on the African continent.

-The applications for African Career Accelerator awards were assessed by international peer review, followed by interviews.
+The applications for African Career Accelerator awards are assessed by international peer review, followed by interviews.